ColinCPittman/CS3502-Project/README.md

 8.  **Install C/C++ Extension Pack in VS Code (WSL):**
     In the VS Code window connected to WSL, go to the Extensions Search for "C/C++ Extension Pack" and install the extension by Microsoft.
-This pack includes essential C/C++ development features.

 9.  **Install Code Runner Extension in VS Code (WSL):**
     In the VS Code window connected to WSL, go to the Extensions